SEXUAL HEALTH SCREENING

 Charges do not apply to medical certificates for the University, for these you will need to email us with a clear description of your request.
 Please note if this isn't something you've previously discussed with us you will need to book an appointment so we can further assist you.

-Please note: Some medications do not need a prescription from your GP.
+Please note: some medications may not need a prescription from your GP

 If you are requesting online please allow up to 48 hours for your prescription to be ready at your nominated pharmacy, this is also the case if you request them directly at the Health Centre.